JonShort/ieup/README.md

 # Initial setup
 - Check the `Vagrantfile` for information on how to choose a specific VM from modern.ie.
 By default, `win7-ie11` is used
 - Run `vagrant up`
+- The VM will being downloading if it doesn't already exist (this may take a while)
 - Your VM should be running with a GUI
+- When prompted, choose 'work' for the network setting within the VM.
 - Common vagrant commands can be seen [here](#running-the-vm)
 - For information on setting up shared folders, see [here](#accessing-shared-folders)